 Laker Village exterior doors may be decorated with string lights while observing all lighting policies, all other buildings prohibited.

 A student’s identification card is a means for using their student meal plan, riding the RAPID, admission into the Fieldhouse, admission for Grand Valley athletics events, picking up packages at the front desk, and more.
-Student IDs are not transferable and are to be used only by the person they are issued to.
-It is not to be loaned to any other person.
+Please see additional information in the Student Code of Conduct.

 Only the assigned resident in their capacity as a registered student may use the accommodations granted by the Housing contract.
 Space cannot be transferred or sublet to another individual(s).
 For example, if a resident moves off campus, he or she cannot find somebody to replace his/her place to be released from the contract.
 See “Contract Release” policy.

 Students are expected to follow reasonable requests by Housing and Residence Life staff members, or other university officials acting in their official capacity.
-Additional information is available in the Student Code (www.gvsu.edu/studentcode).
+Please see additional information in the Student Code of Conduct.